thingsdb/ThingsDocs/v1/content/connect/socket/_index.md

 Length of the *data*, stored as **Unsigned, 32-bit, Little Endian**.
 The header size is *not* included in the length.

-#### Id (16bit)
+#### ID (16bit)

-The `Id` is a unique identifier assigned to your package by ThingsDB.
+The `ID` is a unique identifier assigned to your package by ThingsDB.
 It allows you to easily map responses to their corresponding requests, especially when sending multiple requests concurrently.
 This identifier is a 16-bit integer, ideally stored in little-endian format for consistency.
 While using an **unsigned integer is recommended**, signed values can also be used.